Northern Grown Perennials

 pure golden chartreuse and then assumes its early summer metamorphosis,

 becoming a softly shimmering gold.
-Of added interest, a mature clump will occasionally
+Of added interest, a mature clump will

-'Benediction' is pleasing--clean, precise, uniform and stately with
+about 'Benediction' is pleasing--clean, precise, uniform and stately with

 alluring, beckoning color quality for those shady, darker corners, or along